Stremio/stremio-addons/README.md

 stremio.add(URLtoAddon, { priority: 0 }); // Priority is an integer, zero is the highest priority
 // OR
 stremio.add(URLtoAddon);
+// Priority determines which Add-on to pick first for an action, if several addons provide the same thing (e.g. streaming movies)

 stremio.meta.get(args,cb); /* OR */ stremio.call("meta.get", args, cb);